Can You Guess The Antidote to "Domestic Extremism" in America?

 Batman resides in Gotham City, where many people have lost hope that their institutions will help solve their societal problems.
 While Kravitz’s character is complaining about “white, privileged a**holes,” the Riddler arrives at the scene: a devious schemer and a ruthless serial killer who considers himself the hero in exposing Gotham’s corruption, often leaving Batman clues to prove he is more strategically brilliant.
 He is also a young White man who believes the world is against him.

 The Riddler has experienced injustice after being abandoned as an orphan.
-With a shared grievance, a group of people connect over the internet to power the Riddler’s revolution, convinced that the only way to bring about change is taking up arms against a government they believe owes them recognition and respect.
-The Riddler emits a kind of resentment, which will be relatable to some Americans, brewing over a particular group or establishment perceived as the root of their problems—their enemy.
+With a shared grievance, a group of people connect over the internet to power the Riddler’s revolution, convinced that the only way to bring about change is by taking up arms against a government they believe owes them recognition and respect.
+So the Riddler emits a grievance, which will be relatable to some Americans, brewing over a particular group or establishment perceived as the root of their problems—their enemy.
 And that the only way to gain power and win at life is to obliterate this enemy’s very existence.

 Indeed, the Riddler’s goal could be the wet dream of many who believe the establishment isn’t working for people like them and should be displaced entirely.
 Spoiler alert ahead: by the end of the movie, this narcissist gets caught by the police; however, he had already orchestrated his master plan by ordering his minions to carry out his ultimate goal of destroying Gotham.
 The Riddler’s revolution, in actuality, is a form of domestic extremism among cult-like gatherings of internet trolls who believe that their world is completely ignoring them and, if nothing else, are cast as villains purely because they were born a White male.

-Consider the decades of blatant anti-White rhetoric spewing from Hollywood, which many would speculate, is part of systemic progressive politics penetrating the arts, culture, media and education.
-Moreover, the amplification and politicization of movements such as Black Lives Matter compared to meagre coverages of an opioid epidemic plaguing primarily White Americans, with U.S. military veterans accounting for a disproportionately high death toll.
-Not least, the projection that America is to become “minority-White” by 2045 will energize many to form movements around “White identity” to protect the collective interests of their fellow Americans, especially if they believe that the establishment has completely ignored or picked on them year after year.
-In contrast, some are feeling provoked: they will merely spew their angst in a reactionary, and often vulgar, manner on social media, and whether such expressions remain confined to the digital world or whether their sense of losing power bleeds into the Land of the Free is a concern expressed by the federal government.
+Consider decades of blatant anti-White rhetoric spewing from Hollywood, which many would speculate, is part of systemic progressive politics penetrating the arts, culture, media and education.
+Consider the amplification and politicization of Black Lives Matter compared to meagre coverages of an opioid epidemic plaguing primarily White Americans, where U.S. military veterans account for a disproportionately high death toll.
+Last but not least, the projection that America will become “minority-White” by 2045 will energize movements around “White identity” to protect the collective interests of fellow Americans, driven by a sentiment that the establishment has completely ignored them year on year.
+In contrast, some are feeling provoked: they will spew their angst in a vulgar and reactionary manner on social media.
+But whether their sense of contempt, losing power and recognition remains confined to an Internet rant, or otherwise bleeds into the Land of the Free, is a concern the federal government expresses.